SlateyDev/odin_conveyor/readme.md

 - [ ] Make sure items don't overlap other items already on conveyor
 - [ ] Move code into separate files
 - [ ] Cleanup code

+### Actions:

+I couldn't quite think of how I wanted to make feeders/eaters and support other possible actions that could happen on the conveyor so I created a direction called ACTION that would be like a nothing direction, meaning an item was coming from something and going to the to direction or coming from a from direction and going to something.
+I then allowed a conveyor section to define an action which could be a feeder/eater or anything else.
+This could also allow for an action that would change an object in some way and feed in and back out.
+Still looking how I can use this, or should I just make conveyor sections that are specific.

+Another possibility is that a conveyor piece is defined as an entry point and an exit point (or multiple entry/exit points) with an action, and that action could just be do nothing.
+Then define an image for each of these conveyor sections.
+I would then need to define corner pieces possibly and define how things link.